sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

 ### Xvfb

 So, you wrote a sequence of steps for scraping some website.
 Awesome!
-But what should be the next step?
+But what step should be the next step?
 Of course you can just run it manually on your computer, but what if you need to create some sort of service or even platform based on it?
 Yes, it's possible!

-Xvfb is a virtual display server implementing the X11 protocol.
+[Xvfb](http://www.x.org/archive/X11R7.7/doc/man/man1/Xvfb.1.xhtml) is a virtual display server implementing the X11 protocol.
 Selenium Webdriver needs a display to work and it works nicely with Xvfb.
 Set of steps you need to do if you want to run all this stuff on your server:
 - install Google Chrome application
 - install Xvfb
-- download Google Chrome driver from this page - https://sites.google.com/a/chromium.org/chromedriver/downloads
+- [download](https://sites.google.com/a/chromium.org/chromedriver/downloads) Google Chrome driver, add a path to this file to the "webdriver.chrome.driver" system property
-- create Xvfb initialization script, example for Ubuntu - https://gist.github.com/jterrace/2911875
+- create Xvfb initialization script, [example for Ubuntu](https://gist.github.com/jterrace/2911875)
 - run Xvfb
 - set DISPLAY variable like "export DISPLAY=:99", where 99 is a number of your virtual display, I believe it can be a random number
 - now you can run your application!
 Everything should just work, including screenshots (useful for debugging).

 ### File download

 There is one problem that Selenium Webdriver can't solve.
 Usually, when you click to download button you see the OS modal window.
 Unfortunately browser driver can't handle OS windows.
-But there is a nice solution for this problem - create your own file downloader and pass all session information to it, like cookies and other headers.
+But there is a solution for this problem - create your own file downloader and pass session information to it, like cookies and other headers.
 Example with Apache HttpClient and Scala:
 ``` scala
 object FileDownloader {
     val defaultUserAgent = "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/34.0.1847.131 Safari/537.36"